Doctorate in Child, Community and Educational Psychology (M4)

 How to apply

-This course is for psychology graduates with a minimum of two years of paid employment working with children.
+This course is for psychology graduates (GBC) with a minimum of two years (full-time equivalent) paid relevant experience working directly with children, schools or families.

 The course consists of the following elements: